-(12) - PFOS has been used to make carpets, leathers, textiles, fabrics for furniture, paper packaging, and other materials that are resistant to water, grease, or stains.
+(11) - PFOS has been used to make carpets, leathers, textiles, fabrics for furniture, paper packaging, and other materials that are resistant to water, grease, or stains.
 It is also used in fire fighting foams at airfields.
 Many of these uses have been phased out by its primary U.S. manufacturer; however, there are still some ongoing uses.

-(13) - PFOA and PFOS has a Federal health advisory set at 70 ppt.
-NYSDOH established an MCL for PFOA and PFOS at 10.0 ppt effective August 26, 2020.
-See deferral on Page 5.
+(12) - NYSDOH established an MCL for PFOA and PFOS at 10.0 ppt effective August 26, 2020.